jhomlala/catcher/README.md

 I/flutter ( 5073): #9      PointerRouter.route (package:flutter/src/gestures/pointer_router.dart:101:11)
 I/flutter ( 5073): #10     _WidgetsFlutterBinding&BindingBase&GestureBinding.handleEvent (package:flutter
 ```

+* handleWhenRejected - should report be handled even if user rejects it

 #### Email Manual Handler
 Email manual handler can be used to send email manually by user.
 It opens default email application with prepared email.